 Philosophy

 All technology is and will be used and developed in a variety of ways with competing interests and agendas driving it forward.
-The Internet is the world’s first, true utility and in the spirit of the open standards surrounding its evolution, the Global Network Engineering Community (GNEC) has requested multiple times for there to be a synthesized documentation process to capture GNEC driven “best practices”.
-These GNEC driven BCOPs are an open, transparent, bottom-up, on-going effort to help spread the working knowledge of how the Internet and connected networks work, at any given time, in the best possible way.
+The Internet is the world’s first, true global utility and in the spirit of the open standards surrounding its evolution, the Global Network Engineering Community (GNEC) has requested multiple times for there to be a synthesized documentation process to capture GNEC driven “best practices”.
+These GNEC driven BCOPs are an open, transparent, bottom-up, on-going effort to help spread the un-biased working knowledge of how the Internet and connected networks work, at any given time, in the best possible way.
 The GNEC’s philosophy towards this BCOP-DP can be further described in the following way:

 Free from Organizational Agendas

 All BCOPs shall be sourced from the network engineering community and developed in an open, transparent, bottom-up approach.
 Given this philosophy, the idea of “Best Practices” shall encompass objective input from the community at large with a “best effort” mentality to ensure proper documentation.
-Conceptually, all BCOPs should not be tainted by organization specific agendas but rather should reflect individual operator experiences.
+Conceptually, all BCOPs should not be biased or tainted by organization specific agendas but rather should reflect individual operator experiences.

 Communal Knowledge available to all

-The entire BCOP effort shall be made available to all at all times.
+The entire BCOP effort shall be made available to everyone at all times.
 An open, transparent, bottom up, on-going approach applies to all efforts in the BCOP arena in order to yield documentation for any and all to help advance the Internet’s development.

 Advancement of the Internet to all reaches of the world (and beyond)